 You will be allocated a personal tutor whose job it is to deal with any problems that can't be settled at lecturer level, plus more general concerns that you might have, for example any problems you might have which may be affecting your work.

-The Programme Manager (PM) has overall responsibility for the running of the Foundation Degree and the well-being of the students.
+The Programme Manager (PM) has overall responsibility for the running of the Course.

 The department has a number of roles that are assigned to staff.
 Listed below are the team members and their key roles and research interests.